KarMiles/campervan-adventures/README.md

 ## Functional specifications

-Visitor uses site navigation to find the information presented on the webpage.
+Visitor uses site navigation to find the information presented on the website.

 Multiple photographs need to be presented alongside campervan's description.